If you are not using social media in your SEO strategy read this now!

 And here are some tips on how to use Google+ to increase to search rankings.

 Social media optimization and search rankings are definitely related.
 Just because you are unable to pin point exactly how the former affects the latter is no reason to ignore this.
 Because if you do that, the loss will be yours… and quite literally too.
+You could hand over the reins of your business’s digital marketing to an established agency; perhaps this kingkong.com.au review will convince you of this rapidly growing company’s competence in the SEO field.

 This post was written by Yasir Khan, founder of Quantum SEO Labs, passionate SEO consultant and avid explorer of the relationship between social media and SEO.
 Read more about Yasir’s thoughts on SEO and internet marketing on his blog.